 The School provides transportation for all students who live farther than 1 mile from school.
-The transportation schedule and routes are available by contacting the Transportation Dept at 532-6705.
+The transportation schedule and routes are available by contacting the Transportation Department at 532-6705.

 Students may only ride assigned buses and must board and depart from the bus at assigned bus stops.
-Students will not be permitted to ride unassigned buses for any reason other than an emergency, except as approved by the Principal.
+Students will not be permitted to ride unassigned buses for any reason other than an emergency, except as approved by the Principal and Transportation Director.

-The principal may approve a change in a student's regular assigned bus stop to address a special need.
+The principal and transportation director may approve a change in a student's regular assigned bus stop to address a special need.
 Parents should send a note to the principal stating the reason for the request and the duration of the requested change.